Learn what it's like to be an engineer from a UK Engineering graduate!

 Excitement about your professional work

 Mentors can apply by clicking here.
-Alumni applications for the 2021-2022 Alumni Mentoring Program will remain open through the month of August.
+Alumni applications for the 2021-2022 Alumni Mentoring Program will remain open through July 1.

 For more information please review our Mentor Handbook.
 If you have further questions about the program, please contact Katie Wilder, Director of the Engineering Living Learning Program, at Katie.Wilder@uky.edu.